Skip to main content

 Specify Git repository Specify Git repository

 • Follow the relevant screens and prompts, select your lab repository in Git which would be an item in the repos listed after authentication is complete.
+To keep things tidy, place your pipeline in the ‘golden paths’ folder.
 You may see screens similar to the once below

 Create new pipeline Create new pipeline